-Anish Shah, CPA, is an audit partner at Anchin, Block & Anchin LLP with more than 20 years of experience in public accounting.
-More than 17 of those years have been spent at Anchin where Anish focuses on providing a range of accounting, business and consulting services.
-He specializes in accounting and tax services within Anchin’s Construction Industry Group as well as their Architecture & Engineering Industry Group.
+Anish Shah is an accounting and audit partner at Anchin with more than 23 years of experience in public accounting.
+Twenty of those years have been spent at Anchin where Anish focuses on providing a range of accounting, business and consulting services within Anchin’s Services Industries Group which includes Technology, Public Relations and Law Firms, as well as the Architecture & Engineering Industry Group.

-Anish works with clients in the A/E/C community, overseeing some of the most complex audits at the firm.
+Anish works with clients in the professional services community, overseeing some of the most complex audits at the firm.
 Anish recognizes issues early on in the process and develops effective solutions; he offers clients a hands-on approach and assists them in improving accounting controls and business plans, in addition to financial and budget plans.
-Anish also advises clients on tax issues, including compliance, planning and tax provisions.
-He is experienced with the reporting and information available from Deltek and other industry accounting programs.
+Anish also advises clients on tax issues, including compliance, international matters, planning and tax provisions.
+He is experienced with the reporting and information available from various industry accounting programs.

 - Accounting and Auditing

 - Architecture and Engineering

 - Public Relations and Advertising